robinrodricks/FluentFTP/README.md

 # FluentFTP
 FluentFTP is a fully managed client implementation of the FTP protocol that is designed to be easy to use and easy to extend.
 Aside from normal FTP client features, it supports SSL/TLS connections for command and data channels and parsing various file listing formats.
-This project is being developed with C#.
+This project is entirely developed in managed C#.
+All credits go to [J.P.
+Trosclair](https://github.com/jptrosclair) for developing and maintaining the library till 2016.

 ## Features